 Understanding Issue Backdating

-Once an issue has been determied to be "new", as described above, the next question is what date to give it.
-For instance, what if it has existed in code for a long time, but only found in the most recent analysis because new rules were added to the profile?
+Once an issue has been determined to be "new", as described above, the next question is what date to give it.
+For instance, what if it has existed in code for a long time but was only found in the most recent analysis because new rules were added to the profile?
 Should this issue be given the date of the last change on its line, or the date of the analysis where it was first raised?
 That is, should it be backdated?
 If the date of the last change to the line is available (this requires SCM integration) then under certain circumstances, the issue will be backdated: